Thomas Nash (relative of Shakespeare): Death

 Thomas Nash died in 1647, at the age of 53.
-In the will that he made on 20 August 1642 he bequeathed memorial rings (a common practice at the time) to Thomas and Judith Quiney, Shakespeare's son-in-law and daughter.
-Less straightforwardly, he also bequeathed property that did not belong to him, for example leaving New Place, the property of his mother-in-law Susanna Hall, to his cousin Edward Nash.
-Indeed, Nash even refers to Susanna in a letter as "Mrs. Hall, my mother-in-law, who lives with me".
-Susanna successfully retained the house, which Shakespeare had bought in 1597, after some legal wrangling.
+In the will that he made on 20 August 1642 he bequeathed memorial rings (a common practice at the time) to Judith and Thomas Quiney, Shakespeare's younger daughter and son-in-law.

+Less straightforwardly, he also bequeathed property that did not belong to him, leaving Shakespeare's house New Place, bequeathed by Shakespeare to his daughter, Nash's mother-in-law Susanna Hall and her direct heirs (i.e. daughter Elizabeth), Nash's wife, to his cousin Edward Nash.
+It has been speculated that this was due to Nash thinking that he would outlive Susanna and Elizabeth—in the event Nash predeceased them.
+Nash refers to Susanna in a letter as "Mrs. Hall, my mother-in-law, who lives with me", although she owned the house.
+Susanna successfully retained the house, which Shakespeare had bought in 1597 for £60, after it was proven in court that she was the legal owner and her daughter's late husband did not have the right to dispose of her property.
+Elizabeth inherited the estate on her mother's death in 1649.
+When Elizabeth died childless in 1670, ending Shakespeare's direct line of descendants, her will stipulated that Edward Nash would have the right to acquire New Place "according to my promise formally made to him", suggesting some spoken arrangement.
+However, there is no recorded mention of Edward owning New Place.

+Nash's will was known about in the mid-19th century, but then disappeared, until it was rediscovered in an unmarked box in the National Archives in 2025 by historian Dan Gosling.

 Nash was buried in the chancel of Holy Trinity, immediately to the left of Shakespeare's as one faces the altar.
 To be accorded this honour required some kind of position recognised by the church as fitting, such as holding parish tithes.
 His burial inscription and epitaph reads: